nfscan/nfscan/README.md

 ## What's new in this version

+* Create Cloudformation templates to allow easy deploy by anyone with an AWS account.
 * Access AWS resources using IAM roles instead of hardcoded accessKeys and secretKeys.
 * Remove references to BasicCredentials since we're gonna use AWSCredentialsChain for that.
 * Parameterize backend username and password.